Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it returns a list of calls over a time range with pagination, and explicitly distinguishes from siblings (calltracking_get_call_by_id and calltracking_get_record_by_call_id).
+Clearly states it returns a list of call-tracking calls over a time range with pagination.
+Distinguishes from sibling tools by mentioning alternatives for single call and recording.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.